Spider-Man: Into the Spider-Verse post-credits scene, explained

 Plus, as with Venom and movies of the Marvel Cinematic Universe, there's a little bonus for fans who sit through the credits (which are stylish and fun to look at anyway).
-The Golden Globe-nominated film is out on Dec.
-12 in the UK, Dec.
-13 in Australia and Dec.
-14 in the US, so maybe wait until you've seen it before reading on and unpacking those last few minutes.
+The Golden Globe-nominated film opened this week, so maybe wait until you've seen it before reading on and unpacking those last few minutes.

 A trip to the future... and the past